X3D-Edit 4.0 Authoring Tool

 XML well-formed checks, X3D DTD validation, X3D Schema validation, and X3D Schematron consistency rules

-Selected inline and prototype templates as draggable palette icons, provided by various scene archives
+as draggable palette icons, based on contributions found in various scene archives

 X3D for Web Authors,